saira172917/polyhouse-sensor-project/README.md

 ))
 Output:
 Predicted Yield (kg): 16.99
+The trained model (`model.pkl`) is included in this repository under the `models/` directory and is loaded by `app.py` during prediction.
 ⚠️ Error Handling
 Missing model → friendly error message (no crash) Invalid inputs → safe exception handling